tonethar/IGME-330-Spring-2022/projects/intro-code-style.md

 - Elements of a code style that improve of readability (but not necessarily the quality):
   - consistent indenting of code blocks (2-spaces, 4-spaces, or tabs)
   - consistent use of quotes around strings (either all single-quoted, or all double-quoted)
-  - consistently
+  - consistent spacing when declaring and assigning variables

 ## Code Snippet

 - Try running the code below in the Chrome dev console
-- It should run fine, but there are some issues, can you see any of them?
+- It should run fine, but there are some potential style and quality issues, can you see any of them?

 ```js
 const counter = 0;